vatesfr/xen-orchestra/docs/docs/xoa.md

 pool 3.debian.pool.ntp.org iburst
 ```

-If you'd like to use your own NTP server or another pool, you can make the changes directly in `/etc/ntp.conf`.
+If you'd like to use your own NTP server or another pool, you can make the changes directly in `/etc/systemd/timesyncd.conf`.

 You will need to be root to edit this file (or use `sudo`).
 We recommend adding your custom server to the top of the list, leaving the debian server entries if possible.

-For changes to take effect, you will need to restart NTP: `sudo systemctl restart ntp.service`.
+For changes to take effect, you will need to restart NTP: `systemctl restart systemd-timesyncd.service `.

 ## Restart the service